spncrhrstn/spencerharston.com/src/posts/books-of-2024.md

 title: Books of 2024
 description: A list of books I'm reading, have read, or may read in 2024.
 date: 2024-01-01 22:25:00
-updated: 2024-02-04 23:36:00
+updated: 2024-02-11 21:11:00
 tags:
     - personal
 ---

 I decided on a whim last January to list the books I read throughout 2023.
 While there are better tools out there to track books, it was fun to share it on my blog (even if no one reads it).
 So I'm doing it again this year.

 As with last year, I don't have a firm number of books I want to read.
 However, I managed to read 13 books last year, so 12-14 books seems reasonable.
-I also started listening to audiobooks last year and though I didn't add them to my list, I may do it this year.
+I also started listening to audiobooks last year and though I didn't add them to my list, I ~~may~~ will do it this year.

 The following is a list of books I'm currently reading, have finished, decided to not continue (for one reason or another), and books I'd like to read.
 Links are to the Goodreads entry or other relevant source for the book.